Guide

 Accounts Receivable#

-- AR represents a key current asset on the balance sheet
+• AR appears as a current asset on the balance sheet, representing expected future cash inflows

 Accrual#